backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Remote State.md

 	- ![[attachments/Pasted image 20230111102254.png]]
 	- It will also *upload the updated terraform state file after every apply*.
 	- A lot of remote state options allow for state locking.
+		- **It will NOT use state locking if it isn't supported by the backend**.
 	- Remote state backends also provide encryption for security.

+> [!note] By default if no backend is specified then terraform defaults to local backend.

 ### Remote backends using S3
 - For this we will need an *S3 bucket* and a **DynamoDB table for implementing state locking**.